9 Things to Do in Ragusa, Sicily: A Baroque Gem (2025)

-For those reasons (and more), I visited Ragusa on one of my trips around Sicily and never regretted a moment of it.
+For those reasons (and more), I visited Ragusa on one of my trips around Sicily and never regretted a moment of it… except for not have staying longer Quickly, I couldn’t help but fall in love with wandering through its streets filled with beautiful Baroque architecture, the most memorable feature of Ragusa.

-But there’s a tragic back story to Ragusa’s current layout and architecture, with a clear distinction between the historical center and the modern area.
+But as often is the case with beautiful places, there’s a tragic back-story to Ragusa’s current layout and architecture — the reason behind the stark delineation between the historical center and its more modern area.

-The city as you see it today is the result of a devastating earthquake back in 1693: it destroyed dozens of cities and towns over eastern Sicily, and even more tragically, it wiped out over half of Ragusa’s population.
+The city as you see it today is the result of a devastating earthquake back in 1693, one that many Sicilian cities never fully bounced back from.
+This earthquake not only destroyed dozens of cities and towns over eastern Sicily, but even more tragically, it killed an unfathomable number of people, singlehandedly wiping out over half of Ragusa’s population.

-But like a phoenix from the ashes — the city built itself back in a beautiful late Baroque style as part of its earthquake recovery efforts, and it emerged more beautiful than before.
+But like a phoenix from the ashes, Ragusa built itself back better than ever, integrating a beautiful late Baroque style as part of its earthquake recovery efforts, and it emerged better than before.

-This unique architectural story that earned Ragusa and other nearby towns one of tourism’s highest distinctions: UNESCO recognition, as a World Heritage Site known as Late Baroque Towns of the Val di Noto.
+Ragusa’s unique architectural story of destruction and rebirth tell the story that earned it (and other nearby towns) one of tourism’s highest distinctions: UNESCO recognition as a World Heritage Site, collectively known as the Late Baroque Towns of the Val di Noto.

 When to Visit Ragusa